microsoft/openscraping-lib-csharp/README.md

 This library is used in production to scrape thousands of pages.

-The latest NuGet package is only compatible with .Net Core 2.0 projects only.
+The latest NuGet package is only compatible with .Net Core 2.0 projects.
 If your project uses .Net Framework, please use version 0.0.5 of the package.

 ## Self-contained example